rubocop/rubocop/manual/cops_metrics.md

 The maximum length is configurable.
 The tab size is configured in the `IndentationWidth` of the `Layout/Tab` cop.
+It also ignores a shebang line by default.

 This cop has some autocorrection capabilities.
 It can programmatically shorten certain long lines by